Blog Subscriptions SaaS Subscription Billing Guide: Challenges & Solutions

 A worthy recurring payments software should have the ability to sustain a flexible pricing strategy, offering multiple subscription billing models and frequencies, ensuring an effortless switch between them, and providing brands with multiple payment options to cater to diverse customer preferences.

-Consider improved subscription management capabilities to adequately handle sign-ups, upgrades, downgrades, cancellations, and prorations.
+Consider improved subscription management capabilities to adequately handle sign-ups, upgrades, downgrades, cancellations, and prorations, all connected with subscription lifecycle management.
 Additionally, having the option to set up custom billing rules, discounts, promotions, and audience-targeted billing cycles is definitely a must.

 Data Compliance and Security

-Expanding internationally and locally requires your business to comply with different industry regulations, including PCI DSS (which is a mandatory requirement).
-Additionally, correctly handling all payment details is required in order to maintain payment security.
+Expanding internationally and locally requires your business to comply with different industry regulations, including PCI DSS compliance (which is a mandatory requirement).
+Additionally, correctly handling all payment details is required in order to maintain payment security, together with fraud prevention for digital subscriptions.

 Is the Merchant of Record a Solution?